Sleep Disorder Treatment in the News

 If you (or your partner) suspect you have a sleep disorder, or you’ve already been diagnosed with sleep apnea by a doctor and are frustrated with the discomfort and disruption of the CPAP appliance, please don’t hesitate to call Dallas Dental Arts for a free sleep consultation.
 Dr. Allen has specialized training in the management of sleep disorders, including snoring and sleep apnea.

 We have invested in a sleep monitoring system that allows you to have an FDA-approved sleep study performed in the comfort of your own bed.
-With the information provided in this study and in collaboration with a physician, we can provide comfortable, custom-fitting dental devices as effective alternatives to CPAP so you — and your partner — can get back to sleeping peacefully again.
+With the information provided in this study and in collaboration with a physician, we can provide comfortable, custom-fitting dental devices that are effective alternatives to CPAP so you — and your partner — can get back to sleeping peacefully again.